-Each ADS represents one ordinary share, nominal value €0.10 per share.
-Purchasers of ADSs in the U.S. offering will have the rights of an ADS holder as provided in the amended and restated deposit agreement among us, the depositary and all holders and beneficial owners of ADSs issued thereunder.
-To better understand the terms of the ADSs, purchasers of ADSs should carefully read the section in this prospectus titled "Description of American Depositary Shares."
-We also encourage purchasers of ADSs to read the amended and restated deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
+Each ADS represents one ordinary share, nominal value $\{0.10$ per share.
+You will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and all holders and beneficial owners of ADSs issued thereunder.
+To better understand the terms of the ADSs, you should carefully read the section in this prospectus titled "Description of American Depositary Shares."
+We also encourage you to read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.